cristobaltapia/sajou/docs/quickstart.rst

 Postprocessing
 **************

-The previously obtained :class:`.Result` object is then used for the post-processing of the model.
+The previously obtained :class:`.Result` object is then used in the post-processing of the model.
-This is done by means of a :class:`.Postprocess` object, which can be used to obtain values of section forces in a specified element or to plot the results using the above mentioned :class:`.Display` class.
+This is done by means of a :class:`.Postprocess` object, which defines several methods to obtain values of section forces in a specified element and to plot the results using the above mentioned :class:`.Display` class.

 Let us begin by extracting values o the moment, shear and axial force along a specified beam (say beam No. 2)::